Everything you need to know about the advantages of GraphQL and how GraphQL queries work

 Database and Schema Viewers for data models, view models

-One of the huge benefits of using Brightspot is that in addition to these powerful features, we also allow you database and schema viewing features that help you see the relationship between the data structures you create—especially when things become complex.
+One of the huge benefits of using Brightspot is that in addition to these powerful features, you can also utilize schema viewing features that help you see the relationship between the data structures you create—especially when things become complex.

 Javadocs explorer for additional context